gecko0307/dagon/doc/Textures.md

 - RGBA32F – 4 channels, 32-bit floating-point per channel
 - RGBA16F – 4 channels, 16-bit floating-point per channel

-The most GPU-efficient format for color textures is RGBA8 (4 channels, 8 bits per channel).
+The most GPU-efficient format for color textures is RGBA8.
 Dagon's image loader automatically converts from input format to RGBA8, if `ConversionHint.RGBA` is specified in `TextureAsset.conversion.hint` property.
 For storing textures in exotic or block-compressed formats, DDS and KTX containers can be used.

 Note: Dagon sets up OpenGL to use 4-byte alignment when reading pixel rows.